node-class-may-2023/ComIT_Node/browserapi.md

 element.classList.remove('bold'); // we remove the bold class

-element.item(0); // using 0 based index we can get any class using the class index position
+element.classList.item(0); // using 0 based index we can get any class using the class index position

-element.contains('red'); // in this case it will return true as the element has the red class
+element.classList.contains('red'); // in this case it will return true as the element has the red class

-element.replace('red', 'green'); // we change red for green class
+element.classList.replace('red', 'green'); // we change red for green class
 ```

-* classList it's great to interact with elements classes
+* classList is great to interact with an element's classes
 * [MDN classList doc](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList)

 #### Practice